dojo/meta/CONTRIBUTING.md

 ## Search the Project Issues

-It is useful, before you get too far, to makek sure that your issue isn't already known or otherwise addressed by checking the [issues list][issues] for this project.
+It is useful, before you get too far, to make sure that your issue isn't already known or otherwise addressed by checking the [issues list][issues] for this project.
 If you think it is a valid defect or enhancement, feel free to submit your pull request.